anxiousmodernman/co-chair/README.md

 running a complex service discovery system or Kubernetes.
 Traefik was an inspiration, but I'm trying to build something even simpler.

+Right now, you'll need an Auth0 account to use the WebUI.

 ## Getting started with development

 You will need